seancesare/seancesare/README.md

 - 👋 Hi, I’m @seancesare
-- 👀 I’m interested in AI and Machine Learning!
+- 👀 I’m interested in AI and Machine Learning and much more!
-- 🌱 I’m currently a master student at the Università di Siena, Italy.
+- 🌱 I’m currently a MSc student at the Università di Siena, Italy.

 <!---
 seancesare/seancesare is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.